Dumped Rubbish (Fly tipping)

 Details on who to contact for other types of fly tipping can be found below:

-- Roads - if a fly tip is blocking part or all of the road, please report it to Hertfordshire County Council using their online Highway Fault Reporting Form or by calling 0300 1234 047.
+- Roads - if a fly tip is blocking part or all of the road, please report it to Hertfordshire County Council via the Highway Fault Reporting Form on the HCC website or by calling 0300 1234 047.

 - Rivers, streams or canals - if the rubbish is in or by rivers, streams or canals, or on their paths or banks, please contact the Environment Agency on 0800 807 060

-- Private Land - please contact the landowner and the Council using our Fly tipping form.
+- Private Land - please contact the landowner and the Council using our Report Fly Tipping Form.
 Although we don't remove fly tipping on private land, we will investigate fly tipping to see if we can establish evidence.

 Preventing fly tipping